micers/Chaffer/README.txt

 -k<key> and and the -d<difficulty> switchs.
 The output grill will be identified by it's key and difficulty setting so that it can be reproduced by your friend at the other end.
+Obviously you would not want to transmit that information by the same means as the message... secret key system.

 Command line switches: